 Figure 17: Illustration of rolling-window approach

-The committed path represents a short-term plan that is passed off to Harlie’s steering, which cannot be modified without bringing the robot to a halt.
+The committed path represents a short-term plan that is passed off to Harlie’s steering which cannot be modified without bringing the robot to a halt.
 The committed path is nominally 1m long, just enough to keep the robot moving for 1-2 seconds.

 The uncommitted path represents the robot’s long-term plan to get to the goal, subject to change if the target moves or obstacles appear.
 The uncommitted path can be changed without penalty as long as its starting pose is constrained to the end of the committed path.